Spectral characterization of couplings in a mixed optomechanical model: Single-photon emission

 \section{Single-photon emission}

 In the single-photon emission case, the single photon is initially inside the cavity.
 With the evolution of the system, the single photon will leak out of the cavity and the emitted photon will carry the state and parameter information of the system, which can be read out from the single-photon emission spectrum.
 For the mechanical mode, its state could be an arbitrary state.
 Below, we will first solve the equations of motion~(\ref{eqofmprobamp}) corresponding to an initial number state $|m_{0}\rangle_{b}$ of the mechanical mode.
 In principle, the solution for general initial states of the mechanical mode can be obtained by superposition based on the solution relating to the initial number state.
+Note that the experimental generation of the Fock states in mechanical resonators has been reported in several systems~\cite{Connell2010Nature,Hong2017Science,Satzinger2018Nature,Chu2018Nature}.
+In particular, the generation of the phononic number states in cavity optomechanical systems have been theoretically proposed~\cite{Galland2014PRL,Tan2014PRA,Tan2019PRA}.
 For the initial state $|\varphi(0)\rangle=|1\rangle_{a}|m_{0}\rangle_{b}|\emptyset\rangle_{c}$, the initial condition of the probability amplitudes is given by $A_{m}(0)=\,_{b}\langle\tilde{m}(1)|m_{0}\rangle_{b}$ and $B_{m,k}(0)=0$.
 Within the Wigner-Weisskopf framework and taking $\rho(\omega_{k})\xi_{k}^{2}=\rho(\omega_{c})\xi_{c}^{2}=\kappa/(2\pi)$ as a constant with $\rho(\omega_{k})$ being the density of the mode for the bath, the transient-state solution of these probability amplitudes can be obtained.
 In the long-time limit ($1/\kappa \ll t\ll 1/\gamma$), the probability amplitudes become $A_{m_{0},m}=0$ and (up to a phase factor $e^{-i(E_{0,m}^{\prime}+\Delta_{k})t})$

 where the decay rate of the cavity field is defined by $\kappa=2\pi\rho(\omega_{c})\xi_{c}^{2}$.
 Notice that here we added the subscript $m_{0}$ in $A_{m_{0},m}$ and $B_{m_{0},m,k}$ to mark the initial state $|m_{0}\rangle_{b}$ of the mechanical mode.